Funded Projects

 Washington Outdoor School

 The Washington Outdoor School cultivates a child's sense of wonder and fosters a sense of stewardship through immersion in the natural world.
 In addition to their own programs, the WOS partners with classroom teachers to take learning outside for meaningful, guided and student-led experiences in the natural world during the regular school day.
-This grant will help fund staff time, allowing the Mobile Explorer Partner Program to operate within three K-12 schools across Kittitas County.
+This grant will help fund staff time for a second year, allowing the Mobile Explorer Partner Program to continue operating within three K-12 schools across Kittitas County.

 Click here to make a gift to the Kittitas Stewardship Fund, and help us support more great local efforts!